How do I search MedlinePlus?

 Your initial search results show matches from all of the MedlinePlus content areas.
 The links in the 'Refine by Type' box under 'All Results' represent sets of MedlinePlus content areas, known as collections.
 The collections help you narrow your search by displaying results exclusively from one collection.

-MedlinePlus has nine collections:
+MedlinePlus has the following collections:

 - Health Topics: More than 1,000 pages covering wellness issues and the symptoms, causes, treatment, and prevention of diseases, illnesses, and health conditions.